cleolibrary/CLEO-Redux/docs/en/first-steps.md

 }
 ```

-You will always get the log line printed since the condition in `if` always evaluates to true.
+You always get the log line printed since the condition in `if` always evaluates to true.
 Likewise

 ```js
 if (false) {